 Gifted and Talented Program

-Gifted and Talented
+Gifted & Talented Education

 To identify possible candidates, results are used from the WY-TOPP summative assessment and other data sources are reviewed by school Achievement Monitoring Progress (AMP) teams.
 The AMP team determines if students are to be tested or not.
 The Gifted and Talented teacher then secures parent permission to test.
 The Cognitive Abilities Test (CogAT) is the assessment used to determine placement with in the Gifted and Talented program.
 The CogAT is administered on the computer and is intended to estimate students' learned reasoning and problem solving abilities through a battery of verbal, quantitative, and nonverbal test items.
 Upon completion of the assessment, students/parents/teachers/principals are notified of results.
-Students who score 95 and higher on the composite are invited to attend the gifted and talented "peer group".
-Students who score 92 - 94 are invited to attend the combo class.
+Students who score 95 and higher on the composite are invited to attend the gifted and talented program.
+The program works with students in grades 3 through 6.
 All student testing results are reviewed by AMP teams and supports are identified and are put into place.
-Please click on link to the right to view the flow chart.
-Flow Chart.pdf

 Practice CogAT tests can be found by googling CogAT Practice Test and Sample Questions.

 "The mission of Sweetwater County School District #1, Gifted and Talented program is to identify and support the intellectually Gifted Pupils.
 This program will offer an advanced and challenging curriculum with qualitative differentiation and STEM integrative units to provide greater depth and complexity of learning.
 Holistically supporting students using cutting-edge methods and utilizing partnerships with parents, teacher, and stakeholders."